MarcusParadies/marcusparadies.github.io/_pages/dmt.md

     {% endif %}
   {% endfor %}</ul>

+### Projects

 ### Job Offerings
-**Are you a student looking for BSc/MSc thesis projects?
-Contact [me](mailto:marcus.paradies@dlr.de) for a list of available topics on large-scale data management.**
+Are you a student looking for BSc/MSc thesis projects?
+Contact [me](mailto:marcus.paradies@dlr.de) for a list of available topics on large-scale data management.